amec0e/AmiiboConverter/README.md

 ## License

 AmiiboConverter is released under the GNU General Public License v3.0 License.
 See the LICENSE file for further details.

+## Special Thanks

+I would like to thank [@equipter](https://github.com/equipter) for all the help understanding 0x88 in the 4th position of the UID as well as CT anaylsis, BCC0 and BCC1 calculations